Bruno Tesch: Trial and execution

 Karl Ruehmling, who had been a bookkeeper and assistant gassing master for the firm, said that Zyklon B was sent by Tesch to Auschwitz, Sachsenhausen, and Neuengamme.
-Auschwitz received the largest amounts of gas.
+Auschwitz received the largest amount of gas.
 According to another witness, Drosihn had once visited the camps.
 Afterwards, he reported to Tesch.
 Drosihn told his boss that he saw things "unworthy of human dignity."
 However, the Zyklon B sales continued.
 Draper presented an affidavit from a high-ranking German government official showing that in 1943, it was common knowledge in Germany that gas was being used to kill people, albeit Zyklon B was not the only gas being used.

 Draper described Weinbacher as Tesch's second-in-command.
 Weinbacher had acted as a substitute director for the firm whenever Tesch was out on business trips.
 Draper said that if Tesch was guilty, so was Weinbacher.
 Tesch and Weinbacher both claimed ignorance.
 They claimed they thought the Zyklon B was only going to be used for its intended purpose.
 Weinbacher said he knew nothing about Tesch's business travels.
 Tesch's lawyer conceded that the amounts of Zyklon B sold to the SS were large.
-However, he said "it was the duty of the SS to see that the state of health in the eastern provinces was kept at a high level."
+However, he said, "it was the duty of the SS to see that the state of health in the eastern provinces was kept at a high level."
 On the stand, Tesch said Eastern Europe had a serious vermin infestation, which was true.

 Draper focused the least on Drosihn, as his case was far more complicated.
-Drosihn had a subordinate role in the firm, and his job was technical, and had not involved bookkeeping or sales.
+Drosihn had a subordinate role in the firm, and his job was technical and did not involve bookkeeping or sales.
 With the backing of witnesses, Drosihn said he had nothing to do with the company's business dealings.
 His lawyer pointed to his smaller salary as evidence of his lack of authority.
 He was in no position to read Tesch's travel reports.
 In closing, Draper said that Drosihn must have known something about what Tesch and Weinbacher were doing, even if his job did not involve sales.